matomo-org/matomo/README.md

 See https://matomo.org/docs/installation/.

+### Develop for Matomo

-(When using Matomo for development you need to [install Matomo from the Git repository](https://matomo.org/faq/how-to-install/faq_18271/)).
+When using Matomo for development you need to [install Matomo from the Git repository](https://matomo.org/faq/how-to-install/faq_18271/).

+This will also give you access to a DDEV environment you can use.
+More details can be found in the [DDEV README](.ddev/README.md).

 ## Free trial